 This past year was our 18th season of community outreach.
 Our reach continues to grow and this year Bryant Park attendance records for Eternal Spring classes given Tuesday and Thursday mornings from May through August hit an all-time high.
 We continue in our mission to provide benefits of Tai Chi to those who don’t normally have access to Tai Chi practice and training.

-Join us every Tuesday at 7:30am-8:30am in Bryant Park for Free Eternal Spring Chi Kung classes
+Join us every Tuesday at 7:30am-8:30am in Bryant Park for Free Eternal Spring Chi Kung classes.
+(No class July 4)

 World Tai Chi & Chi Kung Day 2022